 Rand, Mat and Lan go to the stables where they find Perrin waiting for them.
 While Lan examines the horses, the youths talk about the weapons they have: Rand's sword, Perrin's axe and Mat's bow.

 When they've mounted their horses, the Warder talks about how much better it would be if there were wolves there.
-The villagers gets shocked and wonders how he can want wolves, so he explains that wolves doesn't like trollocs and trollocs doesn't like wolves.
+The villagers are shocked and wonder how he can want wolves, so he explains that wolves don't like trollocs and trollocs don't like wolves.
 Therefore they could be sure that there were no trollocs waiting for them if they'd heard wolves.

-They ride out of the stables, but when they've just about to leave the stable yard, Lan stops them.
+They ride out of the stables, but when they're just about to leave the stable yard, Lan stops them.

-The watch, put together by a dozen men from the village and the surrounding farms, armed with spears and wood axes, some armored with helmets or pieces of armour that had lain on attics for generations.
+They see the Watch patrolling - a dozen men from the village and the surrounding farms, armed with spears and wood axes, some armored with helmets or pieces of armour that had lain in attics for generations.